The 2023 spring budget announced a £1,200 bonus for new childminders joining childminder agencies.

 Bathroom: hygiene for little bottoms and first aid haven

-If you have gone through the Koru Kids’ course to become qualified as a childminder, we will have prepared you for those small emergencies that are bound to happen, but you must know where you keep the first aid kit so you can get to it quickly and have everything you need.
+If you have gone through a course to become qualified as a childminder, you will be prepared for those small emergencies that are bound to happen, but you must know where you keep the first aid kit so you can get to it quickly and have everything you need.

 Looking after little children, you will need some extra bits in here: